Uriasej/Humanities-Notes/2nd Semester/Chapter-7/Chapter-7.md

 * The author of *The Prince* was Niccolo Machiavelli.

 * In the book, *The Prince*, Machiavelli writes that the prince's chief preoccupation and primary duty was to wage war.

+* Machiavelli argues that the prince, once engaged in war, has three alternatives for controlling a state once he has conquered it:
+  1. He can devastate it
+  2. live in it
+  3. Allow it to keep its own laws